 St. Josemaría summarised the approach to social needs in a letter published in the 1950s: “Christians cannot be individualists who forget about the needs of others.
 Nor can Christians live selfishly and turn their backs on the world; they are essentially social, responsible members of Christ’s Mystical Body.”

-Hand in hand with the founder of Opus Dei, in this session I will focus on four dimensions: spiritual, professional, personal and collective.
+Following the lead of the founder of Opus Dei, in this session I will focus on four dimensions: spiritual, professional, personal and collective.

 The spiritual dimension